huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 If you want something—and you've done the work to earn it—[go ask for it.
 Closed mouths don't get fed.](https://www.youtube.com/watch?v=zkTf0LmDqKI) In life, you don't get what you deserve, you get what you think you deserve.
 Ask for forgiveness, not permission.
 Just tap yourself on the shoulder and do the work directly.
 If you live for people's approval, you will die from their rejection.

 Make consistent daily tiny actions.
 Make everyday count.
 Never miss a day.
 Everyday you start at zero.
+The sun is new each day.
 Each morning you are born again.
 What you do today is what matters most.
 [The days are long, but the decades are short.](https://blog.samaltman.com/the-days-are-long-but-the-decades-are-short) [How you spend your days is how you spend your life.](https://www.goodreads.com/quotes/530337-how-we-spend-our-days-is-of-course-how-we)

 No time wasted.
 Every single minute matters.
 Ten minutes, once gone, are gone for good.
 You will never get the same moment twice.